lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/getting-started-with-nextjs.md

 title: 'Next.JS and React - The complete Guide'
 date: '2022-01-16'
 image: getting-started-nextjs.png
-excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR. 🧨
+excerpt: Next.JS is the React framework for production - it makes building fulls-tack React apps and sites a breeze and ships with built-in SSR. 🧨
 isFeatured: false
 ---